openalea/openalea.rtfd.io/doc/development/guidelines.md

 ### Openalea alternative: using openalea.deploy.shared_data approach

-This approach is working for openalea packages relying of setup.py, as openalea currently warrants unzipped source code distribution in this case.
-However, the above method should now be prefered, as this constraint can be released in the future.
+This approach is working for openalea packages relying on a setup.py, as openalea currently warrants unzipped source code distribution in this case.
+However, the above method should now be preferred, as this constraint can be released in the future.

 In this case your layout will look like: